Choosing New HVAC Equipment and Getting It Installed Properly

 Ask the contractor to give you a performance guarantee.
 For a complete heating and cooling system, the contract might say: “When the outside temperature is 85°F and six people are inside, the inside temperature can be maintained at 78°F or cooler; when the outside temperature is 40°F, the inside temperature can be maintained at 75°F or higher.”

 Also request a guarantee covering the uniformity of temperature.
-On a warm day, you don’t want to lower the temperature of some rooms to 65°F to get other rooms down to 78°F. If you are having ductwork installed, companies should be willing to guarantee that “all rooms on the same floor can be maintained within a range of 5°F.” It’s harder to make promises on floor-to-floor temperature variation, unless you install a separate system for each floor.
+On a hot day, you don’t want to lower the temperature of some rooms to 65°F to get other rooms down to 78°F. If you are having ductwork installed, companies should be willing to guarantee that “all rooms on the same floor can be maintained within a range of 5°F.” It’s harder to make promises on floor-to-floor temperature variation, unless you install a separate system for each floor.

 The installer’s warranty should cover free repairs due to any defects in equipment or workmanship, or any failure to meet performance specifications.
 One year is standard; try to negotiate for longer, but contractors may insist that most installation defects show up over one full heating or cooling season.